cboard-org/ccboard/README.md

 5. Before starting the build.
 Open the 'Build Phases' section on Xcode and move Crashlytics to the last position (a required step to make the build).
 If you miss this step, an error (Cycle inside AAC Cboard; building could produce unreliable results.) appears and causes the build to fail (If you remove the iosRTC plugin, this step is not required).

+6. Check the plist file `AAC Cboard-Info.plist` under `platforms/ios/AAC Cboard/`.

+- Add these keys and values

-6. To allow users to open files created by the Export feature:
+To allow users to open files created by the Export feature:
-   Edit the plist file `AAC Cboard-Info.plist` under `platforms/ios/AAC Cboard/` Adding these keys and values

 ```
     <key>LSSupportsOpeningDocumentsInPlace</key>